z4cope/helpjuice-notion/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 - Thanks to [Helpjuice](https://helpjuice.com/) for giving this opportunity.
-- Thank to [Emil](https://www.linkedin.com/in/emilhajric/) for reviewing my profile.
+- Thank to [Emil](https://www.linkedin.com/in/emilhajric/) for reviewing my profiles.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>